-This year I won my battle against squirrels and I picked plenty of acorns which I wanted to use to make bread.
-I was also suggested I could make pancakes as well and they were really easy, so I did.
-Now, it has become my favourite autumnal breakfast.
+Acorns are rarely used as ingredient in Britain but are very versatile.
+This year I won my battle against squirrels and picked plenty of acorns, which I wanted to use to make bread.
+I was also suggested I could make pancakes as well so I did not hesitate.
+They were sublime!

 - 1 cup of acorn flour